P0liak/xtream2m3u/README.md

 1. Connecting to Xtream API-based IPTV services
 2. Fetching the list of available live streams
-3. Allowing users to filter out unwanted channel groups
+3. Allowing users to filter channels by including only wanted groups or excluding unwanted groups
 4. Generating a standard M3U playlist that's compatible with a wide range of media players

 ## Prerequisites